 Image Credit: Textbroker

-At this stage, you are faced by two challenges;
+At this stage, you are faced with two challenges;

 - How to move your contacts further down the sales funnel?

 - At the same time, you also want to get qualified sales leads.
-You are focusing on the quality stuff.
+You are focusing on the high-quality stuff.

 1. Drip Campaigns

-- Since he has given out his email id, you reach out to him thanking for the download.
+- Since he has given out his email address, you reach out to him thanking him for the download.
 In the same e-mail, you provide a link to an e-book that is pretty generic.

 - Bob probably doesn’t read your e-mail.
 At this stage, he is still a qualified marketing lead.